Environmental Health Coalition: History

 Diane Takvorian is one of the founders of the EHC.
-She has been the executive director since 1982 and holds a master's degree in Social Work with a focus in public policy.
+She has been the Executive Director since 1982, and holds a master's degree in Social Work with a focus in public policy.
 She has served on advisory boards at the state, national, and international level and is part of the Joint Public Advisory Committee for the NAFTA Commission for Environmental Cooperation.
 Tony Pettina is the other founder of the EHC.
 From 1980 to 2006, he served as the treasurer of the board of directors.
+Joy Williams served as the Research Director from 1987 to 2020 and received the Haagen-Smit Award by the California Air Resource Board (CARB) in 2019.

 Beliefs and Goals

 The Environmental Health Coalition works to promote social and environmental justice initiatives through community involvement.
 It places an emphasis on policies involving public health and sustainability.